-ARTICLE 447.
-UNION ACTIVITIESTIME BANK
+ARTICLE 44.
+UNION ACTIVITIES

-- A. The City will provide a cumulative total of one hundred and twenty (120) hours per yearreleased time for Union representatives to attend training seminars and schools fortraining in labor-management relations. - A. The Union may place one bulletin board in each fire station for the purposes of communicating Union business to the membership. - a.
+- A. The Union may place one bulletin board in each fire station for the purpose of communicating Union business to the membership. - a.
 Specific placement and size of such boards within a station shall be subject to the approval of the Fire Chief. - i.
 A Union representative shall be responsible for maintaining such board. - ii.
 The Fire Chief reserves the right to prohibit the posting and order the removal of material. - B. Two (2) members of the Executive Board or Grievance Committee shall be granted leave from duty with full benefits for all meetings and hearing between the City and the Union for the purposes of resolving a grievance when such meetings and hearings take place at a time during which such members are scheduled to be on duty.
 Time off shall be limited to one (1) hour prior to the scheduled meeting and one (1) hour after the scheduled meeting.
 The Fire Chief shall make the final determination as to staffing availability. - C. A maximum of two (2) members of the Negotiation Team shall be granted leave from duty with full benefits for the purposes of negotiating terms of an agreement when such meetings take place at a time during which such members are scheduled to be on duty.
 Time off shall be limited to one (1) hour prior to the scheduled meeting and one (1) hour after the scheduled meeting.
 The Fire Chief shall make the final determination as to staffing availability. - D. The City will provide a cumulative total of one hundred and twenty (120) hours per year release time for Union representatives to attend training seminars, schools for training in labor-management relations and Union business. - E. Union Representative shall be defined as follows:

-Local 3847 Executive Board: Union President Union Vice President Union Treasurer Union Secretary
+Local 3847 Executive Board:

+Union President Union Vice President Union Treasurer Union Secretary

-Local 3847 Negotiation Team: Union Vice President (Lead Negotiator) Union Team Member #2 Union Team Member #3 Union Team Member #4 Union Team Member #5 Union Team Scribe
+Local 3847 Negotiation Team:

+Union Vice President (Lead Negotiator) Union Team Member #2

+Union Team Member #3

+Union Team Member #4

+Union Team Member #5

+Union Team Scribe